a-sit-plus/warden/README.md

 ## Demonstration / Usage Example
 This library is intended for integration into back-end services which need to remotely establish trust in mobile clients (both Android and iOS).
-Usually, this means that mobile client initially request a binding certificate from the back-end based on a public/private key pair stored inside cryptographic hardware.
+Usually, this means that a mobile client initially request a binding certificate from the back-end based on a public/private key pair stored inside cryptographic hardware.
 This binding is only granted if device and app integrity can be verified, and if the key can be proven to be stored in hardware.
 <br>